 While some vets don’t even recommend soy-containing foods for dogs, this is a much bigger problem for cats as their gut physiology and metabolism is channeled towards a meat-only diet.
 Secondly, both felines and dogs are predisposed to allergies, which may be triggered by what they eat.
 In dogs, allergies that come as a result of food condiments are pegged at 10 percent; however, the number is a notch higher in felines.

 Talking about cats, both sexes are susceptible to allergies, which can become evident at a very young age like five months.
 Conversely, allergies may surface when the kitty has grown up to 12 years.
 However, the age range for most allergies in the feline population is between two and six years.
 A cat that may have been consuming a particular food without issues for years can suddenly develop allergies from the same food.
+Find out more about hypoallergenic cat food here.

 The symptoms come in the form of hair loss, itchy skin, miliary dermatitis, as well as excessive scratching, which will always recur.
 In such situations, you can call on the vet who will assist with a diagnosis, and consequently get to the root cause of the allergy.